tradeloop-ai/crypto-logos/app/api/README.md

 }
 ```

-#### Response
+### Responses

-- The response is a JSON array of objects.
-- Each object contains id, rank, and symbol of a cryptocurrency.
+The response is a JSON array of objects.
+Each object contains png, rank, symbol, and name of a cryptocurrency.

 #### Success Response
 - Status Code: 200 OK